Telling a good (Pando Days) story

 PANDO: Hi, Lyn!
 Pando Days projects are powering their way forward this fall toward premiere presentations in early December.
 They’ll all be wanting to put their best foot forward and tell a great story about the work they’re doing to help implement LA County’s sustainability goals.
 What advice do you have?

 LYN: The Pando projects are incredibly ambitious in their design and scope.
+And they’re all different, which is great.
 I really applaud the professors and students for their vision and their expectations.
-But, sometimes less may be more for the purposes of a presentation.
+But for the presentation, sometimes less is more.

 A strong presentation is a strong story: accessible, understandable, approachable and visual, with people wanting more.